nothub/gobonsai/README.md

 ## Inspiration

-This project wouldn't be here if it weren't for its *roots*! `cbonsai` is a newer version of  [bonsai.sh](https://gitlab.com/jallbrit/bonsai.sh), which was written in `bash`. `cbonsai` is now written in `C` with additional improvements and continuing development. `bonsai.sh` itself is a port of [this bonsai tree generator](http://andai.tv/bonsai/), written in JS.
+This project wouldn't be here if it weren't for its *roots*! `cbonsai` is a newer version of  [bonsai.sh](https://gitlab.com/jallbrit/bonsai.sh), which was written in `bash` and was itself a port of [this bonsai tree generator](http://andai.tv/bonsai/) written in `javascript`.